LaikaStudios/LaSh/doc/README.md

 [Top](#Top)
 [TOC](#table-of-contents)

-### Thickness, Accumulation, and Tau Scale
+### Thickness, Accumulation, Tau Scale, and *Tau*

-The [`katana/project/Tau.katana`](../katana/project) file can be used to explore the effects of *Thickness*, *Accumulation*, and *Tau Scale* on the resulting layered Material.
+The [`katana/project/Tau.katana`](../katana/project) file can be used to explore the effects of Thickness, Accumulation, and Tau Scale on the resulting layered Material.
 This scene can be used to generate the images in **Figure 7** of the paper.
-Transparent cherry syrup is layered over a blue waffle, showing the effects of *Thickness*, *Accumulation*, and *Tau Scale* on the resuling optical thickness (Tau) of the layered result.
+Transparent cherry syrup is layered over a blue waffle, showing the effects of Thickness, Accumulation, and Tau Scale on the resuling optical thickness (*Tau*) of the layered result.

 ![Thickness and Accumulation](media/TauTA.png)
 ![ThickAndAccum](media/Tau.png)